SHIPPED

 Count

-A sliding window counter tracks how many times each fingerprint has been seen within the detection window (default: 60 seconds).
+A sliding window counter tracks how many times each fingerprint has been seen within the detection window.

 3